 The first draft of the human genome was published exactly 20 years ago.
 It took nearly three years to complete, at a cost of nearly a billion dollars.
-The Project Human Genome it has allowed scientists to read, almost from one end to the other, the 3 billion base pairs of DNA (or "letters") that biologically define a human being.
+The Project Human Genome it has allowed scientists to read, almost from end to end, the 3 billion DNA base pairs (or "letters") that biologically define a human being.

 It was an epochal undertaking.
 That project allowed a new generation of researchers to identify new targets for cancer treatments, engineered mice with human immune systems and even build one web page where you can navigate the entire human genome as if it were Google Maps.

 The first complete human genome was generated from a handful of anonymous donors.
 The aim was to produce a reference genome that represented more than a single individual.
 As expected, it was not enough to understand the wide diversity of human populations around the world.
 No two people are alike and no two genomes are alike.
 If researchers wanted to understand humanity in all its diversity with greater precision, a single human genome would not be enough.

 Thousands or millions of them would have to be sequenced: and this is precisely the purpose of a project currently underway.

 The richness of genetic diversity among people is what makes each person unique.
 But genetic changes also cause many ailments and make some groups of people more susceptible to certain diseases than others.